 - suitable for very small components

-- can be done on blind holes and internals
+- can be done on blind holes and recesses

 For ferrous materials such as cast iron and steels, the hardness of borided layers reach values of 1600 to 2000 Vickers.
 Nickel based alloys can also benefit from boronising and hardnesses of up to 2800 Hv can be achieved.
 For popular austenitic steels such as 304, 316 and 904 stainless steels, hardnesses are from 1600 – 2200 Hv approx.

 Thickness of Boride Layer

 Since the process is diffusion based, both time, temperature and alloy content have an affect on layer thickness.
 Typically the range is ± 20μm for high alloy steels, and up to 0.3 mm for low alloy steels.

 The greater the alloy content, the shallower the layer thickness and the less tooth like the structure.
 The image below shows the typical cross-section of an unalloyed steel or cast iron.

 Austenitic Stainless Steels can also be borided very successfully with typical layer thickness of 20-30μm and very little drop in corrosion resistance.
 Since there is no microstructural phase change when austenitic steels are processed, there is very little size change.
 On polished austenitic stainless surfaces, exceptionally good surface finishes can be achieved with superior scuff and scratch resistance.